 3. Work in small groups

-Story Massage works best as an individual activity or in small groups for adults with complex needs.
+The Story Massage Programme works best as an individual activity or in small groups for adults with complex needs.
 Each individual can then be supported on a one-to-one basis.
 “Story Massage can offer a safe space for individuals to communicate and feel valued,” says Karen Tyer, Senior Day Service Officer, “An example is one lady who has limited verbal communication and finds it difficult to interact with others.
 During a Story Massage session we were doing a massage about the sea.
 The women immediately made the connection between the sea and a boat and started to sing Row, Row, Row Your Boat.
 Everyone was really amazed by the improvement in her confidence and communication.”

 4. Choose a leader

-If you are using Story Massage as a group activity, then one staff member acts as the lead for others to follow.
+If you are using the Story Massage Programme as a group activity, then one staff member acts as the lead for others to follow.
 The lead person reads out the story and demonstrates the moves in the middle of the room or at the front of the group.
 The Story Massage wall charts are displayed on the walls and each staff member has a copy of the massage story so they can follow if needed.

-Story Massage is so versatile that it can be incorporated into other activities such as theme days, sensory stories and music.
+The programme is so versatile that it can be incorporated into other activities such as theme days, sensory stories and music.
 “We held a 1940s and 50s themed ‘Dancethon’ event to raise awareness for Dignity in Care,” says Louise, “Our adults enjoyed a day of inclusive activities including the Going Dancing story (written by Coralie Oddy for ReminiScense, sensory stories for people living with dementia) which we adapted as a massage story.”
 The complex needs team have also included Story Massage as part of sensory music sessions.
 They work with illustrated books and CDs, adapting the words as massage stories/songs.
 Favourites include Over the Rainbow and What a Wonderful World.

 6. Record feedback